wpsharks/comet-cache-kb/tutorials/2015/73-configuring-static-cdn-filters-for-a-wordpress-multisite-network.md

 ## WordPress Multisite w/ Domain Mapping

-If you're using Domain Mapping and you want to enable Static CDN Filters on the mapped domains, simply supply a list of mapped domains with their corresponding CDN hostname.
+If you're using Domain Mapping (i.e., your sub-domain sites are mapped to their own top-level domains, such as `example1.com`, `example2.com`, etc.) and you want to enable Static CDN Filters on the mapped domains, simply supply a list of mapped domains with their corresponding CDN hostname.

 If you only want to enable the Static CDN Filters for the primary domain (e.g., `example.com`), then you can simply specify a primary domain CDN mapping and skip the sub-domain mappings.